ashblue/oyster-package-generator/README.md

 npx oyster-package-generator init
 ```

-Please note if you plan on using Oyster a lot you should globally install it for speed purposes. `npx` can be quite slow since it doesn't cache.
+Please note if you plan on using Oyster a lot (or on [Windows 10](#windows-10-troubleshooting)) you should globally install it. `npx` can be quite slow since it doesn't cache.

 ```bash
 npm install -g oyster-package-generator